 In addition, Google Home and Amazon Echo will change the way customers buy – via voice command.
 PPC marketers will seek advantages from such active searchers, to gather insights on how to provide them a customized, more personal shopping experience.

-To Use or Not To Use PPC.
 For advertisers, that is the question and, before they can answer it, they must know two things:

 Knowing how much a potential advertiser is willing to pay per click is an important part of deciding whether to use PPC.
 In determining a company’s magic number, potential PPC advertisers should consider: